Coleganet/Daemon/README.md

 In case Docker complaint the File version is old delete the first line said:
 version: "3.3"

+The file dockerdesktop.yml is just for install trefik no daemon add

 Follow on Pi forum